-Here is our list of the creative company offsite ideas for team building.
+Here is our list of the creative company offsite ideas and team building activities.

 Company offsites are team-building events held somewhere other than the office.
 These events can last one afternoon or for multiple days.
 For example, Top Golf, Escape Rooms, and Geocaching.
 The purpose of these events is to develop relationships among team members.
-These events are also known as “team offsites” and “work offsites.”
+These events are also known as “team offsites,” “corporate offsites,” and “work offsites.”

 This list includes: